Last Updated on June 23, 2025 by Ketki Gadre

 Planning a Chopta Chandrashila trek this spring or summer?
 Here’s everything you need to know to plan this trek in Uttarakhand.
 Chandrashila trek is also known as Tunganath-Chandrashila trek and if you have more time on hand, it can be extended by adding one more day to cover Deoriatal lake trek.
 Read on to read all about it.

-The Chopta Chandrashila trek, was an impromptu plan for taking a short break.
-It was a 3 days and 4 nights trip starting and ending in Delhi.
+The Chopta Chandrashila trek was an impromptu plan for taking a short break.
+It was a 3-day and 4-night trip starting and ending in Delhi.
 This was the itinerary.

 Night 1: Overnight travel from Delhi to Chopta via Haridwar and Devprayag

-Day 1: Reach Chopta and acclimatize with the altitude
+Day 1: Reach Chopta and acclimatize to the altitude

 Day 2: Trek to Chandrashila and back